Robert S. Kennemore: Early life

+Military career

-Completing his recruit training in Marine Corps Recruit Depot San Diego, California, in August 1940, he was stationed there until July 1942, when he sailed for the Pacific theater with the 1st Marine Division.
+Completing his recruit training in Marine Corps Recruit Depot San Diego, California, in August 1940, Kennemore was stationed there until July 1942, when he sailed for the Pacific theater with the 1st Marine Division.
 After serving with the division in the Guadalcanal-Tulagi campaign, he returned to the United States in June 1943 for duty at Camp Lejeune, North Carolina.

-In February 1944, he was ordered to Camp Pendleton, California, where he served until that September.
+In February 1944, Kennemore was ordered to Camp Pendleton, California, where he served until that September.
 He was then stationed at the Marine Barracks, Klamath Falls, Oregon, until February 1945, when he was assigned to the Marine Barracks, at the Naval Air Station, Boca Chica, Florida.

-In July 1945, after brief service at Camp Lejeune, he embarked for Japan to serve on occupation duty with the 2nd Marine Division.
+In July 1945, after brief service at Camp Lejeune, he re-embarked for the Pacific and, following the end of the war, served in Japan on occupation duty with the 2nd Marine Division.
 He returned to the States in April 1946, and served briefly at San Diego and the Marine Barracks, New Orleans, Louisiana, until September 1946, when he began a year of duty at the Marine Barracks, Naval Mine Depot, Yorktown, Virginia.
 In September 1947, he was ordered to New York City, where he served for two years at Headquarters of the 3rd Marine Corps Reserve District.

-Staff Sergeant Kennemore joined the 2nd Battalion, 6th Marine Regiment, 2nd Marine Division, at Camp Lejeune, in October 1949, and with the outbreak of the Korean fighting, moved with the battalion to the west coast in July 1950.
-The 2nd Battalion was made part of the 7th Marines, 1st Marine Division in August 1950, and the following month, Kennemore embarked for Korea, where he served with the 2nd Battalion in the Seoul and Chosin Reservoir campaigns.
+Staff Sergeant Kennemore joined the 2nd Battalion, 6th Marine Regiment, 2nd Marine Division, at Camp Lejeune, in October 1949, and with the outbreak of the Korean War, moved with the battalion to the west coast in July 1950.
+The 2nd Battalion was made part of the 7th Marines, 1st Marine Division in August 1950, and the following month, Kennemore embarked for Korea, where he served with the 2nd Battalion in the Second Battle of Seoul and Battle of Chosin Reservoir.

-It was at the Chosin Reservoir that he lost both of his legs.
-Kennemore was fighting in a slit trench alongside two other Marines when a grenade landed beside him.
-Without regard to his safety he grabbed it threw it back.
+It was at the Chosin Reservoir that Kennemore lost both of his legs.
+Kennemore was fighting in a slit trench alongside two other marines when a grenade landed beside him.
+Without regard to his safety he grabbed the grenade and threw it back.
 Immediately after, another grenade landed in the trench, and he used his foot to push it into the earth.
 At this point he noticed yet another grenade lying close by.
 Without hesitation he kneeled down on the third grenade and effectively absorbed the blast of the two grenades through his legs.
-Due to his actions, Kennemore saved the lives of two fellow Marines.
+Due to his actions, Kennemore saved the lives of two fellow marines.
 Kennemore returned to the United States in December 1950 for treatment at the U.S. Naval Hospital, Oakland, California.
 He remained there for almost a year, until his retirement on October 31, 1951.

+Later life

 Kennemore was a participant at the 1956 Republican National Convention as the leader of the Pledge of Allegiance on the first day.